h43lb1t0/abs-audiobook-recommender/README.md

     -   Connect a LLM (like `llama-server`) to get personalized, explained reasons for each recommendation.
     -   If no LLM is provided, the system provides high-quality ranked matches based on similarity scores.
 -   **Collaborative Filtering**: Leverages reading patterns from other users on your server to boost relevant recommendations.
+-   **Listening History & Ratings**:
+    -   View all your finished audiobooks in one place.
+    -   Rate books 1-5 stars with an interactive star rating widget.
+    -   Books are grouped by series and sorted by sequence number.
+    -   Ratings are saved to a local database for future use in recommendations.
 -   **Web Interface**: A clean, responsive UI to view recommendations.
 -   **Privacy Focused**: All analysis happens locally.
 Book data is only sent to your local LLM (if configured).